 - Pour dairy-free milk into your mug – latte art optional (mine was a little sad – lol).
 Taste and add more sweetener if needed.
 I found that, when I used the macadamia nut milk, I only needed a bit of maple syrup or stevia to sweeten.
 Enjoy immediately.

-*Nutrition information is a rough estimate for 1 latte sweetened with 1 Tbsp maple syrup and unsweetened macadamia nut milk.
+*Nutrition information is a rough estimate calculated with maple syrup and unsweetened macadamia nut milk.